iroblesrazzaq/RallyVision/REFactORED_PIPELINE.md

 ## Pipeline Overview

-The refactored pipeline consists of three main stages:
+The refactored pipeline consists of three main stages, each with its own dedicated class:

 ### 1. Original YOLO Inference
 - **Purpose**: Extract raw pose data from videos using YOLOv8-pose